theacodes/blog.thea.codes/srcs/understanding-the-sam-d21-clocks.md

 1. The **peripheral interface** clock: this is the *synchronous* clock from the CPU & associated busses (AHB/APBx).
 2. The **peripheral core** clock: this is the *asynchronous* clock that's configured and wired up to the peripheral using the `GCLK` peripheral.

 The first one you've already set up - it's the CPU clock.
 It comes into play in a bit in the *register synchronization* section.
-The second - the *peripheral core* clock is what this section talk about.
+The second - the *peripheral core* clock is what this section covers.

 To enable a peripheral that needs a clock, you'll need to: